REVrobotics/SPARK-MAX-Client/README.md

 Most of this is done by the [electron-builder](https://github.com/electron-userland/electron-builder) module.
 Out of all the scripts, this one takes the most time to complete (approx. 5 minutes).
 It should also be noted that this runs `npm run build` and `npm run build-desktop` before the actual script itself.

+**Note:** In order to package SPARK MAX server with the client application, put all binaries along with `spakrmax.exe` into the `bin/` directory.

 ### `npm install`
 This is the typical, default installation command that the node package manager has.
 The SPARK MAX Client has a `npm run postinstall` script that is automatically run after `npm install` is finished, which builds the proper binaries for the electron environment.
 This provides native access to operating system calls such as